 The AIC-I supports selective dual tone multifrequency (DTMF) dialing for telephony connectivity, which causes one AIC-I card or all ONS 15454 AIC-I cards on the orderwire subnetwork to "ring."
 The ringer/buzzer resides on the AIC-I. There is also a "ring" LED that mimics the AIC-I ringer.
 It flashes when a call is received on the orderwire subnetwork.
-A party line call is initiated pressing 0000 on the DTMF pad.
+A party line call is initiated by pressing 0000 on the DTMF pad.
 Individual dialing is initiated by pressing and the individual four-digit number on the DTMF pad.

-Ports used for orderwire are standard RJ-11 connectors, shown in Figure 2-13.
-The pins on the orderwire connector correspond to the tip and ring orderwire assignments, shown in Table 2-21.
+Table 2-19 shows the pins on the orderwire connector that correspond to the tip and ring orderwire assignments.., shown in.